GPR84: Ligands

+Agonists

 The ligands for GPR84 suggest also a relationship between inflammation and fatty acid sensing or regulation.
-Medium-chain free fatty acid (FFA) with carbon chain lengths of C9 to C14.
-Capric acid (C10:0), undecanoic acid (C11:0) and lauric acid (C12:0) are the most potent described endogeneous agonists of GPR84.
-Not activated by short-chain and long-chain saturated and unsaturated FFAs induced in monocytes/macrophages by LPS.
-In addition, the activation of GPR84 in monocytes/macrophages amplifies LPS stimulated IL-12 p40 production in a concentration dependent manner.
-IL-12 plays an important role in promoting cell mediated immunity to eradicate pathogens by inducing and maintaining T helper 1 responses and inhibiting T helper 2 responses.
-Medium chain FFAs inhibited forskolin-induced cAMP production and stimulated [35S]GTPgammaS binding in a GPR84-dependent manner.
-The EC50 values for medium-chain FFAs capric acid, undecanoic acid, and lauric acid at GPR84 (4, 8, and 9 mM, respectively, in the cAMP assay).
+Medium-chain free fatty acids (FFA) with carbon chain lengths of C9 to C14.
+Capric acid (C10:0), undecanoic acid (C11:0), and lauric acid (C12:0) are the most potent described endogenous agonists of GPR84.
+Not activated by short-chain and long-chain saturated and unsaturated FFAs induced in monocytes or macrophages by lipopolysaccharide (LPS).
+In addition, the activation of GPR84 in monocytes/macrophages amplifies LPS stimulated interleukin-12 (IL-12) p40 production in a concentration-dependent manner.
+IL-12 plays an important role in promoting cell-mediated immunity to eradicate pathogens by inducing and maintaining T helper 1 responses and inhibiting T helper 2 responses.
+Medium-chain FFAs inhibited forskolin-induced cAMP production and stimulated [35S]GTPgammaS binding in a GPR84-dependent manner.
+The EC_{50} values for medium-chain FFAs capric acid, undecanoic acid, and lauric acid at GPR84 (4, 8, and 9 mM, respectively, in the cAMP assay).
 These results suggest that GPR84 activation by medium-chain FFAs is coupled to a pertussis toxin-sensitive Gi/o pathway.
-Besides medium-chain FFAs diindolylmethane was also described as GPR84 agonist.
+Besides medium-chain FFAs, diindolylmethane was also described as GPR84 agonist.
 However, the target selectivity of this molecule is also questionable because diindolylmethane is an aryl hydrocarbon receptor modulator, too.
-The patent literature mentions that besides medium chain FFAs other substances as 2,5-Dihydroxy-3-undecyl(1,4)benzoquinon, Icosa-5,8,11,14-tetraynoic acid and 5S,6R-Dihydroxy-icosa-7,9,11,14-tetraenoic acid (5S,6RdiHETE) are also ligands of GPR84.
-These two latest molecules say against the statement that long chain FFAs are not ligands of GPR84.
-Based on these results it is probable that besides medium chain FFAs some long chain FFAs can also be endogeneous ligands of GPR84.
+The patent literature mentions that besides medium-chain FFAs other substances as embelin (2,5-dihydroxy-3-undecyl(1,4)benzoquinone), icosa-5,8,11,14-tetraynoic acid, and 5S,6R-dihydroxy-icosa-7,9,11,14-tetraenoic acid (5S,6RdiHETE) are also ligands of GPR84.
+These two latest molecules say against the statement that long-chain FFAs are not ligands of GPR84.
+Based on these results it is probable that besides medium-chain FFAs some long chain FFAs can also be endogenous ligands of GPR84.
 Further work is needed to confirm this hypothesis.